eve-community/V-Color-Calibration-Backup/README.md

 # V-Color-Calibration-Backup
-Scripts/Utilities to aid in backuping up the color calibration of the EVE V. Currently just a simple powershell script to generate a zip archive with the icc profiles and CalMAN database.
+Scripts to aid in backuping up the color calibration of the EVE V. Currently the scripts to generate a zip archive with the icc profiles and CalMAN database, or can restore a zip backup made by the backup script onto the V.

 ## Getting Started

-Due to being unsigned, the current script may require you to change Powershell's execution policy in order to run it.
-Information on Powershell's execution policies can be found [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core).

 ### Prerequisites
 ```
 Powershell 5.0